 The majority of people often think that we need a lot of things to live well.

-We keep things “just in case” because we fear that we’ll need it someday.
+We keep things “just in case” because we fear that we’ll need them someday.
 I’m guilty of having this thought at times.

 If you have all your basic needs met, you are already privileged.

 If you can read this blog post, it means that you have a computer or a phone, and an Internet connection.
 You already have more than enough.

 If a time comes when you don’t have an item you need, you will figure out a way to make things work.

 You will either do without the item or find another one that will work just as well.
 Or you will find a way to borrow it, rent it, or even buy it.

 There is no need to accumulate material things.